Top

 We started making observations on the look and feel of the inside of the pumpkin.
 Then we got busy cleaning out all the seeds and the fibrous strands.
 It was important to get everything out so we could get to the pulp or fruit of the pumpkin for our states of matter activity.

-Learning Pumpkin Vocabulary
+Learning Pumpkin Science Vocabulary

 real photo pumpkin vocabulary cards help students learn pumpkin terms